September 18, 2018

 In contrast, a 95% AFUE furnace uses 95 cents of every dollar to heat your home, which means less fuel used and more money in your pocket.

 Taking this a step further, you can see how the savings of a higher rated AFUE furnace can really add up throughout the year.
-Use this savings calculator (Excel file) from ENERGY STAR to see if a new, higher efficiency furnace make sense for your home.
+Use this savings calculator to see if a new, higher efficiency furnace make sense for your home.

 AFUE is an important factor in your decision to purchase a new furnace, but as with most large purchases, there are many things to consider as well.

-For more information on AFUE and how to choose the furnace that fits your needs and budget, schedule a free estimate with one of Service Champions’ heating specialists.
+For more information on AFUE and how to choose the furnace, boiler, or water heater that fits your needs and budget, schedule a free estimate with one of Service Champions’ heating specialists.